CapraAudio/CapraStrapra-Focal/README.md

 # CapraStrapra-Focal

 This Comfort Strap is designs for the Focal series of headphones.
-This should fit on the Focal Elex, Elegia, Utopia, Clear, Clear MG, Stellia, Celestee,
+This should fit on the Focal Elex, Elegia, Utopia, Clear, Clear MG, Stellia, Celestee, and Radiance.

 You can purchase a premade version [here](http://capraaudio.com/)!
 You will still have to install it yourself, though it will be 3d printed and put together before shipping.